cristianpb/PresentationTechnique/presentation.md

 - Histogram would confine to a small region (unless there is noise).
 - If noise is there, it will be amplified.
 To avoid this, contrast limiting is applied.
 - If any histogram bin is above the specified contrast limit (by default 40 in OpenCV), those pixels are clipped and distributed uniformly to other bins before applying histogram equalization.
-- After equalization, to remove artifacts in tile borders, bilinear interpolation is applied.
+- After equalization, to remove artefacts in tile borders, bilinear interpolation is applied.

 -------